|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 The nutty martini is a sweet and delicious dessert martini.
 It is very simple and requires just three common ingredients.
-The recipe is also very popular, making an appearance on nearly every well-rounded bar menu.
-With that prestige, you can rest assured that this cocktail is sure to be a crowd-pleaser at your party.
+Sometimes simply called the Frangelico martini, the recipe is also very popular, making an appearance on nearly every well-rounded bar menu.
+With that prestige, you can rest assured that it's a guaranteed crowd-pleaser for any occasion.

 The "nutty" aspect in this vodka martini comes from Frangelico, a hazelnut-flavored liqueur that also has hints of coffee, cocoa, and vanilla.
 Since vodka and simple syrup are the only other ingredients—and both are virtually flavorless—the Frangelico gets to shine in all its glory.
 The nutty martini really is one of the best cocktails to show off the sweet liqueur that comes in the unmistakable monk-shaped bottle.